Stuycs-K/finalproject-10-misra-ishaana-mashuryan-angela/DEVLOG-Angela.md

 Summarized the information in an md file and started a Google Slides for introduction/explanation of the simulation + details (later).

+## 2025-06-04
+Finalized plans for the simulation and aspects of Bitcoin that will be covered.
+Prepared a plan for the slides to match.

+## 2025-06-05
+Added slides for explaining Bitcoin and its history.